Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   lessons for curriculum training.
 See [Curriculum Training](Training-Curriculum-Learning.md) for more information.
-* `--sampler=<file>`: Specify a sampler YAML file for defining the sampler for generalization training.
-See [Generalization Training](Training-Generalized-Reinforcement-Learning-Agents.md) for more information.
+* `--sampler=<file>`: Specify a sampler YAML file for defining the sampler for domain randomization.
+See [Domain Randomization](Training-Domain-Randomization.md) for more information.
 * `--keep-checkpoints=<n>`: Specify the maximum number of model checkpoints to keep.
 Checkpoints are saved after the number of steps specified by the `save-freq` option.
 Once the maximum number of checkpoints has been reached,